by Texas Homesteader ~

 We’d planted mostly edibles in two large galvanized water troughs.
 It looks awesome.

 We also use a large galvanized water trough for a rainwater catchment container.
 So I wanted to plant this blueberry in a galvanized tub.
-But I don’t want it shiny & new.
+But I don’t want the tub to look shiny & new.
 I want it to look old, with a rustic patina.

 Repurposing An Old Galvanized Tub

-I salvaged an old rusted galvanized tub we’d found on our property when we purchased it.
+I salvaged an old rusted galvanized tub we’d found on our property years ago.

 The bottom was 3/4 rusted out.
 The tub was horribly misshapen too.
 But RancherMan hammered it back into a round (ish) shape again.